Louis Dreyfus Company

 -

-The company reports that 0% of RSPO-certified palm oil is traded through Segregated and Identity Preserved supply chains in its ACOP 2021.
+The company reports that 79.63% of processes/trades RSPO-certified palm oil through segregated or identity-preserved supply chains.

 -